caseyamcl/phpoaipmh/README.md

         }
     }

-2. Drop the <var>src/</var> folder into your application and use a PSR-0 autoloader to include the files.
+Then drop the `src` folder into your application and use a PSR-0 autoloader to include the files.

 Usage